 Rick Steves' Europe, Inc. ("RSE") knows that sometimes the best-laid plans go wrong.
-That is why, in certain circumstances, RSE will return some of your money to you if you cancel or interrupt your tour.
+That is why, in certain circumstances, we may return some of your money to you if you cancel or interrupt your tour.
 We will do this not because we must, but purely as a courtesy for your benefit, and for the benefit of your traveling partner(s) or family member(s).
 For these purposes, we consider your traveling partner to be someone who shares the same accommodations with you.
 A family member is your spouse, a step-child, or your blood relative in the first degree.